Housing and Residential Services

 Behavioral Health and Recovery Division

 Everyone should have a safe and affordable place to live.
-For individuals with mental illness, housing is an essential component of recovery.
+For people with behavioral health needs, housing is an important part of recovery.

 Research shows a person with stable housing is more likely to be engaged in their treatment and recovery process and less likely to use costly hospital and crisis response services.

-Community resources for accessing housing include the following:
+Some community resources for assistance accessing housing include:

 Mental Health Residential Treatment